mrubio7/mrubio7/README.md

 </br>

-🚀 For the day I am .NET Developer and in the night I work in my side project written in Go and React </br> </br>
+🚀 By the day I am .NET Developer and at night I work on my side project written in Go and React </br> </br>

 [Linkedin](http://www.linkedin.com/in/manuelrubioarias)